getAlby/hub/README.md

-# Nostr Wallet Connect (Next)
+# Alby Hub

-This is a self-sovereign, self-custodial, single-user rewrite of NWC currently in an experimental phase development. **❗This version is not backwards compatible with NWC - it requires a fresh database and connections to be re-added**
+This is a self-sovereign, self-custodial, single-user rewrite of the original [Nostr Wallet Connect](https://github.com/getAlby/nostr-wallet-connect) app. **❗This version is not backwards compatible with the original app - it requires a fresh database and connections to be re-added**

 This application allows you to control your Lightning node or wallet from any other application that supports [NWC](https://nwc.dev/).
 Connect apps like [Damus](https://damus.io/) or [Amethyst](https://linktr.ee/amethyst.social) to your node.
 There are many more available on https://nwc.dev/.